👈 All posts

 Ample evidence suggests flipped classrooms increase student engagement.
 Now, a new study indicates that flipped classrooms may also increase content retention and student grades.

 A forward thinking professor at Northeastern University, Leslie Day, decided to flip her collegiate “Gross Anatomy” class.
-In her traditional classroom setting, students’ grades and content knowledge were below average (gross, if you will…) but a simple classroom flip produced a dramatic change.
+In her traditional classroom setting, students’ grades and content knowledge were below average (gross, if you will

 These findings are huge: Here are three key takeaways from her research.